allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 [RestClient](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-restclient),
 [Ktor Client](https://ktor.io/docs/getting-started-ktor-client.html),
 [Retrofit](https://square.github.io/retrofit/).
-It demonstrates how to send and retrieve data from an external service, add a cache layer, and adapter (anti-corruption layer).
+It demonstrates how to send and retrieve data from an external service, add a cache layer, and parse the received response into domain objects.

 ## Motivation
 Why do we need objects in the project that encapsulate the HTTP clients we use?
 To begin with, we want to separate the domain from technical details.
 The way we retrieve/send data and handle errors, which can be quite complex in the case of HTTP clients, should not clutter business logic.
 Next, testability.
-Even if we do not use [hexagonal architecture]({% post_url 2020-05-21-hexagonal-architecture-by-example %}) in our applications, it's beneficial to separate the infrastructure layer from the service layer, as it improves testability.
+Even if we do not use [hexagonal architecture]({% post_url 2020-05-21-hexagonal-architecture-by-example %}) in our applications, it's beneficial to separate the infrastructure from the service layer, as it improves testability.
-Verifying an HTTP service client is not simple and requires consideration of many cases — mainly at the integration level.
+Verifying an HTTP service client is not a simple task and requires consideration of many cases — mainly at the integration level.
 Having a separate “building block“ that encapsulates communication with the outside world makes testing much easier.
 Finally, reusability.
 A service client that has been written once can be successfully used in other projects.
+In Allegro we have

 ## Client Design
 As a case study, I will use an example implementation that utilizes WebClient for retrieving data from the Order Management Service,